Ensono/amido.github.io/docs/workloads/azure/frontend-archived/SSR/contentful_integration.md

 ## Importing content with the Contentful CLI

-We have provided an example export of the Blog model used with Ensono Stacks,
+We have provided an example export of the Blog model used with Amido Stacks,
 supporting:

 - locals